 Getting around: Walking, Taxi, Public Transport

-The good news: on New Year’s Eve Night public transport basically runs all night through – every 5 to 15 minutes.
-That accounts for most of the U-Bahn, S-Bahn and Tram lines as well as most of the Metro buses.
-So getting around using Berlin’s public transport should not be a problem.
+Public transport: The good news is that public transport generally runs throughout the night on New Year’s Eve – every 5 to 15 minutes.
+This applies at least to most subway, S-Bahn and streetcar lines as well as most metro buses.
+Getting around on public transport on New Year’s Eve should therefore not be a problem.

-Probably the most comfortable way to get around on the year’s very last night is by Taxi – but be prepared that you might not be the only one who wants to catch a cab.
-Read on about TAXI in Berlin.
+Cab: Probably the most convenient way to get around on the last night of the year is by cab – but be prepared that you might not be the only one who wants to take a cab.
+Feel free to read more about TAXI in Berlin.

 And what do people say to each other?